Johannes4Linux/Linux_Driver_Tutorial/README.md

 16. A Device Tree Device Driver
 17. Parsing parameters of a Device Tree Device Driver
 18. Writing to the kernel's log with device information
+18. Using GPIOs in a Device Tree Device Driver

 ## More Information